Upstate NY zoo announces birth of twin red panda cubs

 Zookeepers have named them Loofah and Doofah after characters in "The Land Before Time" animated dinosaur film series.

-The cubs were born to the zoo's breeding pair of red pandas, mother Tabei and father Ketu.
+The cubs were born to the zoo's breeding pair of red pandas, mother Tabei (TAH'-bay) and father Ketu (KEE'-too).
 Zoo officials say keepers are bottle-feeding the cubs after Tabei showed difficulty in caring for them.

 It's her third set of cubs since 2015.
 Her other four cubs have been sent to four U.S. zoos.